joshuawilson/snowdrop-examples/sportsclub/Snowdrop-removal.md

                     </property>
                 </bean>

+9. *NOTE: If you use Spring as an installed Module in EAP you need a jandex.idx for spring-context.*
+    The problem is that the Annotations are not being picked up.
+Use the jandex.jar in the modules at org/jboss/jandex and index the spring-conext.jar.

+    On the CLI modify the Spring jar directly like this:

+            $ java -jar [JBOSS-HOME]/modules/system/layers/base/org/jboss/jandex/main/jandex-1.0.3.Final-redhat-2.jar -m spring-context.jar

+    **OR**

+            java -jar [JBOSS_HOME]/modules/system/layers/base/org/jboss/jandex/main/jandex-1.0.3.Final-redhat-2.jar spring-context.jar
+            mkdir /tmp/META-INF
+            mv spring-context.ifx /tmp/META-INF/jandex.idx
+            jar cf index.jar -C /tmp META-INF/jandex.idx

+    Then include the created jandex index.jar in the same dir as Spring-context.jar.
+Don't for get to add/modify the module.xml to reference it.

+    See [WildFly Jandex doc](https://github.com/wildfly/jandex) for more details.

-How to convert the Sportsclub project **not** depend on Spring Modules installed into EAP.
+How to convert the Sportsclub project to **not** depend on Spring Modules installed into EAP.
 ------------------------------------------------------------------------------------------

-*NOTE: If you use Spring as an installed Module in EAP you need a jandex.xml for spring-context.*

 1. **Delete** the Snowdrop module from EAP.
     - *jboss-eap/modules/system/add-ons/snowdrop/org/springframework/spring/snowdrop*